Teacher/Graduate School Fair to be held on campus April 4

 Upcoming events will include voting for student choice awards until Thursday, March 31.
 Tiger Fest is scheduled for April 10-15.

 Student Government Association announces schedule for meetings

 The Grambling State University Student Government Association officials are encouraging students to attend the monthly general student body meeting.
-The next general student body meetings are set March 17 and April 21.
+The next general student body meetings are set for today and Thursday, April 21.
 All meetings are held in the Favrot Student Union Theater at 6 p.m.

 The meetings are open not only to students, but faculty and administration as well.
 For additional information or concerns contact Jonathan Wallace at 318-303-2927.

 The AWC organization to hold a meeting Thursday, March 31